-It was unnerving, shattering, and freeing.
+It was unnerving and freeing.
 An experience he didn’t know how to handle.
-It left him weak, sweating, and strung out.
-Yet he had never felt more alive.
+It left him weak and unsettled.
+Yet, he’d never felt more alive.

 High Castle – Blackhawk’s Lodging

-Blackhawk sat in his room, reading an encoded letter from Geleib.
+Blackhawk sat in his room, reading an encoded letter from Gaelib.
 It had been less than a week since his last report to the Lord of Lorness.
-That he had received any reply at all was unusual.
+That he’d received any reply at all was unusual.
 For Melazera to be exhilarated by recent developments was unheard of.

-Yet, despite it being written in code, the tone of Geleib’s missive was joyous, including the phrases “a magnificent achievement”, “an outstanding coup” and “beyond all my high expectations”.
-Such was the praise heaped upon Steven for being assigned to the Royal Guards.
+Despite being written in code, the tone of Gaelib’s missive was joyous, including the phrases ‘a magnificent achievement’, ‘an outstanding coup’, and ‘beyond all my high expectations’.
+Such was the praise heaped upon Stev’n for being assigned to the Royal Guard.

-He had no idea what the “next phase of the plan” entailed but was sure something terrible was about to happen.
+He had no idea what the ‘next phase of the plan’ entailed but was sure something terrible was about to happen.
 To him.
 To someone else.
 Or, to both.
 He knew better than to ask questions.
 That could be fatal.
-Yet, if Geleib did not offer more details…
+Yet, if Gaelib didn’t offer more details…

 Blackhawk pulled the buttons from beneath his shirt, holding them tightly in his hands.

 What am I to do?
-I cannot break away from my secret ties to Geleib.
-He would kill me if I did… or even tried to.
+I can’t break away from my secret ties to Gaelib.
+He’d kill me if I even tried.
 Nor can I oppose him.
-It would be suicide.
+It’d be suicide.

-Steven forced the irrelevant thoughts aside.
-Especially, the momentary notion of thwarting Geleib’s plan.
+Stev’n forced the irrelevant thoughts aside.
+Especially, the momentary notion of thwarting Gaelib’s plan.
 That was madness.

 Annual Hunt in the Farrling Wood

 The Royal Court was in residence at Farr Castle.
-The Great Hunt had been arranged.
+The Great Hunt in the King’s Forest had been arranged.
 Everyone was invited to this annual event.
 Every noble that could attend did, no matter how far they had to travel.
 Merchants, businessmen, and traders congregated too.
 Even the commoners came to cheer on the hunters from afar.